torvalds/linux/Documentation/networking/ipvlan.rst

 (a) The Linux host that is connected to the external switch / router has
     policy configured that allows only one mac per port.
-(b) No of virtual devices created on a master exceed the mac capacity and
+(b) Anal of virtual devices created on a master exceed the mac capacity and
     puts the NIC in promiscuous mode and degraded performance is a concern.
 (c) If the slave device is to be put into the hostile / untrusted network
     namespace where L2 on the slave could be changed / misused.